 - 4. Investigate the issue of integral windup.
-Modify your code to have the reference remain constant at 100 rad/s.
-Also make sure the print to the LCD the value of your integral term Ik.
+Modify your code to have the speed reference remain constant at 100 rad/s.
+Also make sure to watch your integral term Ik in a CCS watch expression.
 Once your code is running, hold the motor so it does not spin.
 What happens when you let go of the motor?
 This is integral windup.
 Implement a way of solving this problem.
 When you are finished fixing this issue show your TA then change the code back to having your reference step back and forth between 100 rad/s and -100 rad/s. - 5.
-As a final step, you will need to hand-tune your Kp and Ki gains to make your controller meet the simulation design specifications and match the simulation response as best you can.
+As a final step, you will need to hand-tune your Kp and Ki gains to make your actual controller meet the simulation design specifications and match the simulation response as best you can.
 For this we are going to copy your simulation into the real-time plotting Simulink file and perform the discrete simulation at the same time we are uploading actual data from the DC-motor.
 Perform the following steps in your real-time plotting Simulink file: - a.
 Copy your entire simulation blocks into the real-time plotting block diagram. - b.
 Change the Simulation properties so that the sample rate is 0.001. - c.
-Create a plot with a three port Mux to plot Actual Velocity, Simulated Velocity and Actual Reference. - d.
+If need add more "Out" ports so you can create a plot in Data Inspector that plots on the same plot Actual Velocity, Simulated Velocity and Actual Speed Reference. - d.
 Get rid of the Signal Generator that made the simulation square wave and replace it with the actual reference value.
 But note that you need to place a "Rate Transition" block (found in the Signal Attributes library) on the actual reference signal saying that the output sample time of the rate transition is 0.001 seconds.
-This is needed since the simulation is running at 0.001 and the real-time plotting is occurring at 0.005.

-e.
-Also place a "Rate Transition" block on the Simulated Velocity signal before entering the three port Mux for the three signal plot.
+This is needed since the simulation is running at 0.001 and the real-time plotting is occurring at 0.005. - e.
+Also place a "Rate Transition" block on the Simulated Velocity signal before entering its "Out" port.
 Here the rate transition sample time output is 0.005 since the simulation is running at 0.001 and the plotting at 0.005.